When property changes owner, the deed transferring the property must be registered in the Land Register of Scotland.

 Ownership of land is generally transferred in a formal deed called a disposition.

 A buyer does not have a real right of ownership in the land they have purchased until the disposition is registered in the land register.

 Once registered, this real right of ownership carries a state-backed guarantee.

 Your solicitor will check which register the property is currently held in:

 - whether the whole of the property is being sold

 Find out more about types of property registration.

 Your solicitor will carry out searches and enquiries to find out if there are any problems with the property.
-They may also request legal and plans reports, to confirm that everything’s in order.

 This can include checking: